 Looking elsewhere, the Asia Pacific market is currently responsible for over 50% of U.S. esports revenue and is home to a growing younger generation of esports betters.
 Africa accounts for less than 2% of the global online gambling market at present, but with mobile fast democratizing access to the internet, it’s a space worth watching.
 A case in point, Twain Sports recently announced that it will be making its South Africa debut with a new partnership agreement with Major Betway.

 One thing's for certain - the iGaming industry is primed for growth.
 But where this growth will come from is still up in the air.
 As brick-and-mortar casinos make way to online platforms, we’re experiencing a period of industry diversification and watching the emergence of promising new markets first-hand.
-With so many new technologies breaking through and the regulations that influence them still up for debate, we’ll have to wait and see how this exciting space shapes up in 2023.
+With so many new technologies breaking through and the regulations that influence them still up for debate, we’ll have to wait and see which of these iGaming trends emerge supreme in 2023.

 Jamie Daniel is our iGaming expert and understands the unique challenges faced by the industry.
 When not cultivating a magnificent beard, he’s working from our UK office.